 Learning How to Travel More

 Lastly, one of the best ways to learn how to travel more is by surrounding yourself with other people who actually do it!
 It’s so inspiring to hear stories from other people out there making it happen.
 It totally gives me the motivation to do it too, instead of just talking about it or daydreaming.
-This is one of the best parts about having a community of people with the same interests and priorities!
-It’s one of my absolute favorite things about the Indie Travel Collective.
-Check it out and if it looks like your kind of community, you can get your first month for $9 using the code Blog10.

 The world is waiting, my friend.
 Are you ready to see it?
 Let’s go!

 What are the most important elements to you when planning your travel experiences?
 How have you saved money on travel in the past?
 Share your tips and ideas in the comments!